-Each one of these women I have found inspiring, seeing not only how resourcefully they have been, but taking their ideas to the next level, building something for the community around them, and doing it all with a family.
-I will try not to call them “Momprenuers” or “Trailing Spouses” as I don’t think either of these titles gives due credit for what they have achieved, but they are truly Expat Entrepreneurs to admire.
+Each one of these women and men I have found inspiring, seeing not only how resourcefully they have been, but taking their ideas to the next level, building something for the community around them, and doing it all with a family.

 Jenny Haddad from Db Babies